danielna/dan-is-eating/README.md

 dan-is-eating
 =============

 Mucking around with the flickr API.
+Trying to visualize [this page](https://secure.flickr.com/photos/daniseating/).